 - View download info for the Snowflake JDBC driver, Python components, Node.js driver, and Snowflake Connector for Spark.

-- Show help panel with context-sensitive help for the current page.
+- Show the help panel with context-sensitive help for the current page.

 To the right of the help button is the user preferences.
 You can then change your password or security role for the session (if you have multiple roles assigned to you).
-For more information about security roles and how they influence the objects you can see in the interface and the tasks you can perform, see Access Control in Snowflake.
+For more information about security roles and how they influence the objects, you can see them in the interface, and for the tasks, you can perform, see Access Control in Snowflake.

 You can also use this dropdown to:

 - Set your email address for notifications (if you are an account administrator).

 - Close your current session and exit the Snowflake web interface.